sofieneghram/sample-iot-SAMIFlameTempMonitor/README.md

+*Note: An updated version of this code written for ARTIK Cloud is available [here](https://github.com/artikcloud/sample-iot-MonitorFlameTemp).*

 # Monitor Fire and Temperature Using an Arduino, Raspberry Pi and SAMI

 Build a fire and temperature monitoring system using SAMI, off-the-shelf sensors, Arduino Uno, Raspberry Pi, and an Android application.